 3. Baby Swing

 Our first would settle fairly easily for nap time but our second always wanted to know what was going on and was a real struggle.
 Enter the baby swing.
-If you haven’t been exposed to these have a look at this review of baby swings to get the general idea.
-We bought one of the high end Fisher Price swings and it made nap-time settling our youngest a hands off affair so we could be cleaning up or making lunches.
+If you haven’t been exposed to these there are plenty of reviews online to get the general idea.
+We bought one of the high end Fisher Price swings and it made nap-time settling our youngest a hands-off affair so we could be cleaning up or making lunches.

 OK, don’t judge us!
 Seriously, from the age of 2 onwards children are very switched on and curious.
 Providing an iPad gives them the chance to discover how to use it independently and also be in control of the games they want to play.
 We only download education games like counting, or problem solving games like puzzles.
 As they get older the complexity of the games can be increased and move onto spelling and math puzzles.
 The iPads also keep them very quiet